Skip to main content

 Pre-installed Policies

-When you add the Kong Gateway system, ingress policy is automatically installed.
-In the Styra DAS, click ingress folders from your Kong Gateway system to see the policies.
+Several policies are automatically applied when the Kong Gateway System is installed.
+In the Styra DAS UI, click on the App and Ingress folders from your Kong Gateway System to see the policies.

 • Ingress: Policy that either allows or denies incoming traffic.